knative/docs/docs/getting-started/first-autoscale.md

 curl http://hello.default.127.0.0.1.sslip.io
 ```

-You can watch the pods and see how they scale to zero after traffic stops going to the URL.
+Now watch the pods and see how they scale to zero after traffic stops going to the URL.
 ```bash
 kubectl get pod -l serving.knative.dev/service=hello -w
 ```